Siddhagiri Gramjivan Museum (Kaneri Math)

 Siddhagiri Gramjivan Museum (Kaneri Math) at Kaneri, Kolhapur district, Maharashtra, is a sculpture museum.
 The full name is Siddhagiri Gramjivan (Village life) Museum.
 It is situated at Shri Kshetra Siddhagiri Math, a campus built around the Moola-Kaadsiddheswar Shiva temple.

 Museum description

 This museum showcases different aspects of Gramjivan (village life).
 Gram means village and jeevan means life in the Marathi language.
 This initiative was the dream of Mahatma Gandhi, and was created through the vision and efforts of Siddhagiri Gurukul Foundation co.
-The history of self-sufficient village life in Maharshtra, before the invasion of the Mughals, is depicted in the form of cement sculptures.
+The history of self-sufficient village life in Maharashtra, before the invasion of the Mughals, is depicted in the form of cement sculptures.
 Each sculpture is lifelike and represents activities performed in daily village life.
 There were 12 Balutedars (essentially artisan castes), and 18 Alutedars who provided equipment to carry out domestic and professional tasks.

 The museum is spread over 7 acre, and the surrounding countryside is beautiful, with lush greenery.
 Every aspect of village life has been depicted in almost 80 scenes that showcase more than 300 statues.